A bijective proof of Andrews' refinement of the Alladi-Schur theorem: Minimal segments and other preliminary definitions

 The Schur partition has upper factorization refined upper factorization

 lower factorization

 and refined lower factorization

-In the above, I put brackets around pairs and underlined minimal segments.
+In the above, brackets are put around pairs and minimal segments are underlined.
 In general, generic upper factorizations and generic lower factorizations can differ only in bracketing odd-length maximal arithmetic progression of $1 \pmod 3$ or $2 \pmod{3} $ parts.
 The difference between generic and refined is only in underlining the minimal segments.
 However, the lower and upper minimal segments corresponding to the same partitions could look completely different.
 Notice also that it is not correct to say that $\pi$ has the refined upper factorization even though $21+[25+28]+[31+34]+37+42$ is an upper minimal segment.
 This is because it is not a longest upper minimal segment as it is properly contained in $17+21+[25+28]+[31+34]+37+42$, which is also an upper minimal segment.
 The same applies to refined lower factorizations. \\

-Now notice that, for an upper or lower minimal segment, if we replace every odd singleton with the letter $O$, every even singleton with the letter $E$, every element in a pair with the letter $P$, and every addition with non-commutative multiplication we obtain a codeword in these three letters.
+Now notice that, for an upper or lower minimal segment, if we replace every odd singleton with the letter $O$, every even singleton with the letter $E$, every element in a pair with the letter $P$, and every addition with non-commutative multiplication, we obtain a codeword in these three letters.
 If we set $O=E=S$, we obtain a codeword in two letters.
 Call the former the codeword and the latter the $S$-codeword.
 For example, the upper minimal segment $5+10+14$ has codeword $OE^2$ and $S$-codeword $S^3$.
 On the other hand, the upper minimal segment $7+[11+14]+18$ has codeword $OP^2E$ and $S$-codeword $SP^2S$.
 Observe that adding a suffix $[17+20]+24$ to $5+10+14$ corresponds to adding the suffix $P^2E$ to $OE^2$.\\

 In general, every upper (or lower) minimal segment is uniquely retrievable from the quadruple $(W,\omega,\epsilon,s)$ where $W$ is the $S$-codeword, $\omega$ is the number of odd parts, $\epsilon$ the number of even parts, and $s$ is the starting (smallest) part. \\